[information - objects - images - people]

 Great Ubiquity: After the Advent of the PC right up through social networking (Weschler's Lament), 2010

-This VTP looks at the shift in our sensibility as fostered through media.
+This visual talking point looks at the shift in our sensibility as fostered through media.
 Contents include: The McLuhan 1969 Playboy Interview; Music – Digital Man (digitize My Ass)_Hirsch Farm Project 1999 (Mitchell Kane/Mayo Thompson) and Diagonal Line #24, 2010.

 Figureheads & Widows, 2010